juntao/arenztopia/content/news/Issue 29.md

 OCA: That sounds very interesting!
 Where do you source yur ingredients from?

-KO:
+KO: We use all-natural ingredients, with only minimally farmed things.
+We source all of our ingredients from in or around the immediate vicinity of Arenztopia.

 OCA: Well, that's all for today, and thanks for coming!
+You food sounds delicious!

 KO: Thank you for inviting me!
 It was a joy to talk to you!